IanxWaifu/AimersCustoms/README.md

 ## 📚 Lore Archetypes

-> These Archetypes are **story-driven designs**, deeply connected to the lore of Aimer’s Customs.
+> These Archetypes are **story-driven designs**, which are connected to the lore of Aimer’s Customs.
-> They are built to reflect the history, characters, and themes of the verse that I have created over the past decade.
+> They are built to reflect the characters, and themes of the verse that I have created over the past decade.
-> Each deck emphasizes **flavor, narrative, and thematic synergy**, while still offering unique mechanics for gameplay.
+> Each deck emphasizes **narrative and thematic synergy**, while also still trying to create unique mechanics for gameplay that tend to border on the edge of most modern card design.

 <a id="shrine-star--shrine-maiden"></a>
 <details>